1 General Information

 Where we provide links to websites of other organisations, this privacy notice does not cover how that organisation processes personal information.
 We encourage you to read the privacy notices on the other websites you visit.

-If you remain dissatisfied, you can make a complaint about the way we process your personal information to the ICO as the UK supervisory authority.
-Please follow this link to see how to do that.
+If you are unhappy with our response, you have the right to make a complaint about the way we process your personal information to the ICO as the UK supervisory authority.
+Please follow this link for more information.

 When you visit extinctionrebellion.uk, we use third-party services, including Google Analytics, to collect standard internet log information and details of behaviour patterns.
 We do this to find out such things as the number of visitors to the various parts of the site.
 This information is only processed in a way that does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.